-The automatic temperature control function (SARA), permits the boiler (when the heating temperature selector is set within 5 and 7 sector) to automatically adjust (raise) the heating.
-The activation and the disable of the function is visualized by blinking the green led.
+The automatic temperature control function (SARA), permits the boiler (when the heating temperature selector is set within the blank bullet points) to automatically adjust (raise) the heating.
+The activation and the disable of the function is visualized on the display if the heating temperature is selected between 55° - 65°C.